 Statistical quality control applications, when used by the supplier for acceptance of materials, parts, processes and products, shall be submitted to the customer for approval.

+Trend analysis shall be performed on key characteristics and key parameters.

+The supplier shall verify that any abnormal change from the nominal tendency even within the specified limits are identified and analyzed.

+The supplier shall agree content, format of trend analysis and exportable data selection with the customer.

 Sampling plans

 When sampling plans are used the supplier shall define and justify the following: